 Like other critical systems, modern automotive software systems are expected to comply with functional safety standards such as ISO~26262~\cite{siegl2010model}.
 To ensure compliance, system engineers derive and maintain extensive test suites based on system requirements, which are executed to validate system behavior against expected requirements.
 Typically, test cases are specified in natural language, following templates, and then manually converted into test code and implemented by experts.

-The test cases in our dataset are collected from our industry partner and designed for testing automotive system requirements.
+The test cases in our dataset were collected from our industry partner and designed to test automotive system requirements.
 As shown in Figure~\ref{fig:tc_example}, these test cases are specified in natural language.
 Each test case consists of a sequence of diagnostic actions, structured into clearly labeled steps.
-These steps typically include setting up the preconditions for testing, creating the fault conditions, checking how the automotive system detects the issues through Diagnostic Trouble Codes (DTCs), and confirming the system properly clears the DTC.
+These steps typically include setting up the preconditions for testing, creating the fault conditions, checking how the automotive system detects the issues through Diagnostic Trouble Codes (DTCs), and confirming that the system properly clears the DTC.
 The detailed test actions involve reading and setting system variables, awaiting signal conditions, sending diagnostic requests, and checking system responses.
 To this end, the test cases exhibit the following characteristics:

 \textbf{Structured and Precise}: Test cases explicitly define preconditions, test steps, and expected outcomes.

 \textbf{Domain-Specific Vocabulary}: Test cases extensively utilize automotive-specific terminology, signals, variables, and abbreviations.